Zen Moments

 S: (Just points to a direction which I knew he would)

-Me: What is your Name?
+Me: What is your name?

 He said it with so much excitement, rhyming it with Super!
 I am almost blown away by the happy expression on his face.
 For him it perhaps seemed like I was interviewing him.
 I didn’t want this nice walk, with this not so significant but pleasing conversation, to end.
 But alas!
 God didn’t give me more that day and I caught a glimpse of our office lights.